$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Introduction

-Note that $H_m(\rho(t))$ defined by $(\ref{NHW-2a})$ is the difference between the Boltzmann-Shannon entropy of the probability measure $\rho(t) d\mu$ on $(M,\mu)$ and the Boltzmann-Shannon entropy of the reference model $\rho_m(t)dx$ on $(\mathbb{R}^m, dx)$, and $W_m(\rho, t)$ defined by $(\ref{NHW-3a})$ is the time derivative of $tH_m(\rho(t))$.
-Indeed, similarly to the case of Theorem \ref{MT3}, we can extend the $W$-entropy formula $(\ref{Wgeo})$ in Theorem \ref{MT2} to complete Riemannian manifolds.
-To do so, we need overcome some technical issue to verify the entropy dissipation formulas for smooth solutions of the transport equation and the Hamilton-Jacobi equation on complete Riemannian manifolds.
-In view of this, we can prove that the rigidity model for the $W$-entropy for the geodesic flow on the Wasserstein space $P_2^\infty(M, \mu)$ over complete Riemannian manifolds with the $CD(0, m)$-condition, i.e., $Ric_{m, n}(L)\geq 0$, is the Euclidean space $M=\mathbb{R}^n$, $m=n$ and with $\rho=\rho_m$ and $\phi=\phi_m$.
-For detail, see Section $4$.
+Similarly to the case of Theorem \ref{MT3}, we can extend the $W$-entropy formula $(\ref{Wgeo})$ in Theorem \ref{MT2} to complete Riemannian manifolds with bounded geometry condition.
+Moreover, a rigidity theorem can be also proved for the $W$-entropy for the geodesic flow on the Wasserstein space $P_2(M, \mu)$ over complete Riemannian manifolds with the $CD(0, m)$-condition.
+More precisely, we have the following (see also Theorem \ref{Rigidity2} in Section $3$)